 Problems with Avandia gained national attention in May 2007, when an article in the New England Journal of Medicine indicated that potential side effects may increase the risk of heart attacks, heart disease and death.

 The Avandia problems have led to stronger warnings from the FDA about the risk of heart attacks and congestive heart failure, but many experts have called for an Avandia recall to protect consumers from this unreasonably dangerous drug.

-The lawyers at Saiontz & Kirk, P.A. are reviewing lawsuits for individuals who have suffered injuries as a result of side effects of Avandia.
-Cases are being reviewed nationwide for those who have suffered:
+The lawyers at Saiontz & Kirk, P.A. previously represented individuals throughout the U.S. who suffered injuries as a result of side effects of Avandia, including:

 - Heart Attack